-Boson is the general name for any particle with a spin of an integer number (0, 1, 2, ...) of quantum units of angular momentum.
+A boson is any particle with a spin that is an integer multiple (0, 1, 2, ...) of quantum units of angular momentum.
 Bosons, named by Paul Dirac in 1947 after the Indian physicist Satyendra Nath Bose, are the carrier particles of all fundamental interactions.
-Mesons and photons are also bosons.
-Mesons have spin 0, photons spin 1, and the as yet-undetected graviton, associated with the gravitational force between masses, spin 2.
+A carrier particle is a boson associated with quantum excitations of the field corresponding to one of the basic forces of nature (see below).

 Bosons do not obey the Pauli exclusion principle.
 This means there is no limit to the number of bosons that can occupy the same point in space at the same time; so, for example, there is no limit in theory to the brightness of a beam of light.
 Bosons are one of two main categories of particle in the Standard Model; the other main category is the fermions.

 The bosons that serve as carrier particles for the four basic forces in nature – electromagnetism, the strong force, the weak force, and (in theory) gravity – are known collectively as gauge bosons.
 Their existence is demanded by a principle called gauge invariance.

 The photon, the carrier of the electromagnetic force, is a massless, uncharged boson with spin 1.
 The W and Z bosons, also called intermediate vector bosons, mediate the weak force between leptons and in the decay of hadrons.
 The Z boson is electrically neutral, whereas the W boson comes in two forms: positively and negatively charged.